alolalo/Revolver-DS/license/BOUM-license.md

 (**ADVERTISEMENT)** Revolver-DS gamified workshop “LOCKOUT” : [https://followgu.us/workshop](https://followgu.us/workshop)

-# Everyday Use cases
+# Everyday Usage

-These usecases are to explain how .: B.O.U.~M :. product license degrees work in everyday context, outside of legal context.
+There are usecases to explain how .: B.O.U.~M :. product license degrees work in everyday context, outside of legal context.
+These will be described later on to explain how degrees of usage work from 3rd, to 1st to 2nd degree.
+A simple triangulated set of usage rights.

 There are three degrees of usage and user rights, from system product (3rd) to production product (1st) to end-product(2nd), the 4th degree is an extension of the 3rd.
-The BOUM IP travels in between these identities as seperate legal entities, each having their own rights and claim which will be explained later in this document.
+The BOUM IP travels in between these identities as seperate legal entities, each having their own rights and claim upon transition which will be explained later in this document.

 ### The VIP-ceiling: Views, Installs & Prints